 I. After the initial ISP, the IDT reviews the ISP at least annually or more often as needed, in order to assess progress toward goal achievement and determine any needed revisions in care.

-[2/1/95, 4/15/96; 8.314.3.15 NMAC - Rn, 8 NMAC 4.MAD.734.6, 5/1/01; A, 12/1/10]
+[2/1/95, 4/15/96; 8.314.3.15 NMAC - Rn, 8 NMAC 4.MAD.734.6, 5/1/01; A, 12/1/10; A, xx-xx-xx]

-8.314.3.16 UTILIZATION REVIEW: All medicaid services, including services covered under this medicaid waiver, are subject to utilization review for medical necessity and program compliance.
+8.314.3.16 UTILIZATION REVIEW: All medicaid services, including services covered under [this medicaid waiver] the MFW, are subject to utilization review for medical necessity and program compliance.
 Reviews can be performed before services are furnished, after services are furnished and before payment is made, or after payment is made.
-See 8.302.5 NMAC, Prior Authorization and Utilization Review.
+[See 8.302.5 NMAC, Prior Authorization and Utilization Review.]
+See 8.310.2.14 NMAC.
 Once enrolled, providers receive instructions and documentation forms necessary for prior approval and claims processing.

-A. Prior approval: To be eligible for HCBSW program services, medicaid recipients must require an ICF/MR LOC and meet the definition of NM medical fragility as defined in Subsection B of 8.314.3.12 NMAC, eligible recipients.
+A. Prior approval: [To be eligible for HCBSW program services, medicaid recipients must require an ICF/MR LOC and meet the definition of NM medical fragility as defined in Subsection B of 8.314.3.12 NMAC, eligible recipients.]
+To be eligible for MFW program services, recipients must require an ICF/IID LOC and meet the eligibility requirements defined in Subsection B of 8.314.3.12 NMAC.
 LOC determinations are made by MAD or its designee.
 The ISP must specify the type, amount and duration of services.
 Certain procedures or services specified in the ISP can require prior approval from MAD or its designee.
 Services for which prior approval was obtained remain subject to utilization review at any point in the payment process.

-B. Eligibility determination: Prior approval of services does not guarantee that individuals are eligible for medicaid.
-Providers must verify that individuals are eligible for medicaid at the time services are furnished and determine if medicaid recipients have other health insurance.
+B. Eligibility determination: Prior approval of services does not guarantee that individuals are eligible for [medicaid] MAP.
+Providers must verify that individuals are eligible for [medicaid] MAP at the time services are furnished and determine if [medicaid] recipients have other health insurance.

 C. Reconsideration: Providers who disagree with prior approval request denials or other review decisions can request a re-review and reconsideration.
-See Section 953 [8.350.2 NMAC], Reconsideration of Utilization Review Decisions.
+[See Section 953 [8.350.2 NMAC], Reconsideration of Utilization Review Decisions.]
+See 8.350.2 NMAC.

-[2/1/95, 4/15/96; 8.314.3.16 NMAC - Rn, 8 NMAC 4.MAD.734.7, 5/1/02; A, 12/1/10]
+[2/1/95, 4/15/96; 8.314.3.16 NMAC - Rn, 8 NMAC 4.MAD.734.7, 5/1/02; A, 12/1/10; A, xx-xx-xx]

-8.314.3.17 REIMBURSEMENT: Waiver service providers must submit claims for reimbursement to the MAD medicaid management information system (MMIS) contractor for processing.
+8.314.3.17 REIMBURSEMENT: Waiver service providers must submit claims for reimbursement to [the MAD medicaid management information system (MMIS) contractor for processing.]
+MAD's fiscal contractor for processing.
 Claims must be filed per the billing instructions in the medicaid policy manual.
 Providers must follow all medicaid billing instructions.
-See 8.302.2 NMAC, Billing for Medicaid Services.
+See 8.302.2 NMAC[, Billing for Medicaid Services].
 Once enrolled, providers receive instructions on documentation, billing, and claims processing.
 Reimbursement to providers of medicaid waiver services is made at a predetermined reimbursement rate.

 [2/1/95, 8.314.3.17 NMAC - Rn, 8 NMAC 4.
-MAD 734.8, 5/1/02; A, 12/1/10]
+MAD 734.8, 5/1/02; A, 12/1/10; A, xx-xx-xx]